 - In a direct message, the task is kept private between you and the other person

 - In Kyber bot, the task is created as personal, visible only to you

-By default, a new task without a day or time (e.g. “Send the slides”) is added to your timelist for today.
+By default, a new task without a day or time (e.g. “Send slides for review”) is added to your list for today.

 - 10 AM, 10AM or 5pm

 - Mon or Monday